-2022 is Year C in the Sunday liturgical cycle and Year 2 in the weekday cycle.
+2023 is Year A in the Sunday liturgical cycle and Year 1 in the weekday cycle.
+See Mass readings resources for specific Sundays and feast days in January 2023 here.

-January 1 is the Solemnity of the Blessed Virgin Mary, the Mother of God.
+January 1 is the Solemnity of Mary, the Mother of God.
 This feast day celebrates the Blessed Virgin Mary in her role as the mother of our Lord Jesus.

 St. Basil the Great was a fourth century Greek bishop.
 His feast day is January 2.
 He was a skilled orator who was known for supporting the Nicene creed over Arianism.